wptrainingteam/learn-wp-content/developer-learning-pathway/wordpress-hooks/03-filter-hooks.md

 # Filter Hooks

-There are two types of WordPress hooks, action hooks, and filter hooks.
-These are more commonly known as actions and filters.
+There are two types of WordPress hooks, actions, and filters.

 In this video we’ll focus on filters, but check out the actions lesson for more information on action hooks.